 |---|---|

 | Middle East | Growth Driver: Strategic investments and sports tourism.
-Impact on the World Tour: Attraction of major events (World Cup Pairs, Premier Padel tournaments). |
+Impact on the World Circuit: Attraction of major events (World Cup Pairs, Premier Padel tournaments). |

 | Asia | Growth Driver: Development of commercial infrastructure.
 Impact on the World Tour: New market for equipment and future creation of a local talent pool. |

-| North America | Growth Driver: Adoption by the general public and media.
-Impact on the World Tour: Emergence of a local professional circuit and potential for new global sponsors. |
+| North America | Growth Driver: Public and media adoption.
+Impact on the World Circuit: Emergence of a local professional circuit and potential for new global sponsors. |

 The first consequence is economic.
 New international sponsors and regional media rights are emerging, diversifying the sport’s revenues.
 The second is sporting.
 In the medium term, this expanded base of players will ensure the emergence of talent from around the world, enriching competition at the highest level and challenging traditional hegemony.